 Strips are available from laboratory supply companies.
 Strips quantify peroxides up to a concentration of 25 ppm.
 The actual concentration at which peroxides become hazardous is not specifically stated in the literature.
-A number of publications use 100 ppm as control valve for managing the material safely.
+Several publications use 100 ppm as a control valve for managing the material safely.